szploit/hello-neighbor-cheat/README.md

 # Raven

-Raven is an open source internal for **Hello Neighbor: Hide and Seek**, using our internal overlay **https://github.com/MalwareMania/RIO**
+Raven is an open source internal for **Hello Neighbor: Hide and Seek**, using our internal overlay **https://github.com/MalwareMania/RIO** with a custom built-in injector
 It was created for educational and learning purposes, and for fun

 ## Features